smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 </figure>

-Two types of code worth investing in are critical sections of your application and where you plan on doing work in the future.
-If there is a high probability you will be working on or troubleshooting code in the future do a favour for future you and simplify it.
+Three categories of code are worth investing: your application's critical sections, defect filled areas and where you plan on doing work in the future.
+These categories often overlap and cause the code to be more important.
+There is a higher probability you will be working on or troubleshooting these areas in the future.
+Do a favour for future you and leave the code better than you found it.

-Every project has one part which is the most important.
-Typically it is the one killer feature why you did the project in the first place.
-The fundamental business logic only this project performs or the one page every user loves.
+Every project has features which are more important.
+Often this will be the reason why the project was started in the first place.
+The fundamental business process only this project performs or the one page every user loves.
 Caring for core sections of any project is worthwhile.

 Important feature need to work every time.
 A regression in a critical tool is